NYC-based publicity services for authors and publishers for over 20 years. Seeking to promote new authors whose voices deserve to be heard.

 Publicity Director of Penguin Putnam's Overlook Press imprint.

-Oversaw publicity and marketing for a catalogue of 65+ books per year including literary fiction, history, biography, pop culture, film and art books.
-Increased visibility of imprint through the launch of area ding series, literary salons and orchestrated a number of press luncheons.
+Oversaw publicity and marketing for a catalogue of 65+ books per year including literary fiction, history, biography, pop culture, film, and art books.
+Increased visibility of imprint through the launch of area ding series, literary salons and orchestrated several press luncheons.
 Developed partnerships with high-profile organizations, i.e., BBC and New Yorker to launch new titles.

 .